What is ERISA? The Employee Retirement Income

-Retirement Income Security Act (ERISA) was enacted to ensure that
+Security Act (ERISA) was enacted to ensure that employees

-their employees.
-Most provisions of ERISA and the IRC are intended to ensure that tax-favored
+provisions of ERISA and the IRC are intended to ensure that tax-favored

 pension plans do not favor the highest-paid employees over rank-and-file

 as health and life insurance.
 ERISA has created a single federal standard

-for employee benefits, and it supersedes almost all state laws that affect employee benefit
+for employee benefits, and it supersedes almost all state laws that

 Summary for [Your State]